davidjguru/the-russian-llulaby/content/blog/drupal-migrations-five-debugging-migrations-ii.md

 * [github.com/docker4drupal/issues/127](https://github.com/wodby/docker4drupal/issues/127).
 * [github.com/ddev/issues/2341](https://github.com/drud/ddev/issues/2341).

-**Now you can run your migration with all the safety and comfort!**
+**Now you can run your migration with all the safety and comfort!** You can now launch your migration-related Drush commands and get the expected feedback from your breakpoints...start debugging your migration.

 ## 5- :wq!